Carson Jones: Carson Jones vs. Said Ouali

-Carson and Said Ouali clashed on September 17, 2011 at the MGM Grand in Las Vegas on the undercard of Floyd Mayweather Jr. vs. Victor Ortiz.
+Carson and Said Ouali clashed on September 17, 2011, at the MGM Grand in Las Vegas on the undercard of Floyd Mayweather Jr. vs. Victor Ortiz.
 After a competitive 7 rounds, Jones stopped Ouali after his right eye became swollen shut.
 Jones was leading on all the score cards at the time.
 In addition, Jones scored a knockdown in the 4th round.

 Carson Jones vs. Ricardo Williams Jr.

-Jones swam through Ricardo Williams Jr. with a fourth-round TKO at Remington Park in Oklahoma City, Oklahoma on December 15, 2011.
+Jones disposed of Ricardo Williams Jr. with a fourth-round TKO at Remington Park in Oklahoma City, Oklahoma on December 15, 2011.
 Williams is best known for his performance in the 2000 Olympic Games which saw him win a Silver Medal as a light welterweight.
-Nonetheless, Carson’s dominance was convincing as he scored three knockdowns en route to his victory.
+Nonetheless, Carson's dominance was convincing as he scored three knockdowns en route to his victory.